suru27/practicalmachinelearning/index.md

 ### Data Cleaning and data preparation for exploratory data analysis:
 As final prediction is required for test data which has 20 rows, test data should have sufficient values for independent variables and hence, only those features have been considered which has less than 20% of missing values.
-Also, classe has been renamed from 0 to 4 for A to E respectively.

 ### Training and Validation data creation:
 Training and Validation data set has been created with 80:20 ratio